rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## General Information
-#### Sprint Overview
+#### Prosper I.T.
+Consulting
-My internship with Prosper I.T.
-Consulting provided me with real-world development experience working on a dev team.
-It lasted for 8 weeks and was broken down into 2-week sprint intervals.
+Prosper I.T.
+Consulting is a software development company that provides a wide variety of tech services, including: web development, creating custom software and building applications.
+My internship lasted for 8 weeks and was broken down into 2-week sprint intervals.

 #### Technologies Used
 - Languages: HTML, CSS, JavaScript, Python, C#, SQL, Git